Mackenzie Park: A surprisingly good disc golf course in little 'ol Lubbock, TX.

 It can be difficult to find the first hole.
 Look for a playground past the overpass which leads you out of Joyland (coming from Cesar Chavez Dr.).
 The playground should be on the left.
 The first tee pad is on the left as well and the basket is past a power line and tree.

-Other Thoughts: Fun fact: it rained the first two times I tried to play here on the 10th hole.
+Other Thoughts: Fun fact: it rained the first two times I tried to play here (both times on the 10th hole).
 Therefore, I'm much more familiar with the front 9 than the back 12.

 I skipped hole 8 today, the signature hole where you throw off the caprock, because I saw a huge snake turd lying in the path leading up to the top.
 It was sunny and cool outside, so pretty perfect for a snake to be hanging out on the trail.
 Just be careful when it's sunny and cool outside.
 Stomp loudly as you walk, since the vibrations will most likely scare the snakes off.
 Whatever you do, don't panic and sprint away.
 That's how you spook the snake and get bitten.
 Be calm and collected so they see you as a non-threatening threat and leave you be.